apache/flink/docs/dev/python/user-guide/table/debugging.md

 {% endhighlight %}

-## Watching Logs
+## Accessing Logs

 If the environment variable `FLINK_HOME` is set, logs will be written in the log directory under `FLINK_HOME`.
 Otherwise, logs will be placed in the directory of the PyFlink module.
-You can execute the following command to find the log directory of PyFlink module:
+You can execute the following command to find the log directory of the PyFlink module:

 {% highlight shell %}